-There are 27 committees in place to plan, monitor, and promote activities of GRI.
-They include SC/ST Standing Committee, Internal Complaints Committee, Anti-Ragging Committee, Grievance Redressal Committee, Disciplinary Committee, Calendar Committee, Admission Committee, Hostel Management Committee, Departmental Committee and Research Advisory Committee.
+Various committees are being constituted in the institute for theoverall developmentby planning, monitoring and promoting developmental activities of GRI.
+They include NEP-2020 Implementation Committee, SC/ST Standing Committee, Internal Complaints Committee, Anti-Ragging Committee, Grievance Redressal Committee, Disciplinary Committee, Calendar Committee, Admission Committee, Hostel Management Committee, Departmental Committee, Amenities Committee, IQAC Committee, Research Advisory Committee and Ethical Committee for Research on Human.
 Besides, need-based committees are constituted to help the administration in decision-making and execution.
 The committees deliberate on issues and suggest right decisions in the best interest of all stakeholders.
 Advisory / Implementation Committees are constituted for every new scheme or programme launched by the government.